The SaaS world moves fast. Blink and your leads ghost you.

 - Customer Acquisition Cost (CAC): The average cost of sales and marketing to bring in a new client.
 It is used to determine ROI and create budgets.

-Relatable Read: 14 SEO Strategies to Grow Enterprise Saas Companies in 2025
+Relatable Read: 14 SEO Strategies to Grow Enterprise SaaS Companies in 2026

 5. Aligning Product Marketing with Sales and Customer Success